howemi/sourboys/README.md

 ## Usage

-1. Open the `web_scraper.py` file in a text editor.

-2. Open a terminal or command prompt and navigate to the project directory.
+1. Open a terminal or command prompt and navigate to the project directory.

     ```bash
-    cd path/to/web-scraping-script
+    cd path/to/sourboys
     ```

-3. Run the script.
+2. Run the script.

     ```bash
     python web_scraper.py
     ```

-4. The script will output information about the products ending in "SourBoys" on the specified SourGG website, indicating whether each product is in stock or sold out.
+3. The script will output information about SourBoys on [sour.gg](https://sour.gg), indicating whether each product is in stock or sold out.

 ## Important Notes

-- Ensure you have a stable internet connection while running the script.
-- If the website structure changes, you may need to update the script accordingly.
+- If the website structure changes, the script may break and you may need to pull the latest updates.
-- Respect the terms of service of the website you are scraping.